What is an arc flash?

 - Sound waves that can cause ear damage

 - Intense thermal radiation

 - Damaging noise levels

-The only way to protect against an arc flash is to “de-energize the equipment before approaching it for the purposes of opening it or for working on it.”
-This includes turning of the power supply, making sure the equipment is de-energized and assuring that stored energy (from capacitors or induced voltage) will not become an issue.
+- De-energize equipment before approaching it to open and work with it.
+This includes turning off the power supply, making sure the equipment is de-energized, and assuring that stored energy from capacitors or induced voltage doesn’t become an issue.

-Personal protective equipment should be warn in an arc flash hazard area because it can help protect the head and body against the affects of an arc flash and hopefully prevent the severity of burns, but it may not necessarily protect against harmful light, sound, pressure impulses, toxic gas by-products or ejected debris.
+- Personal protective equipment should be worn in an arc flash hazard area because it helps protect the head and body against the effects of an arc flash and hopefully prevent severe burns.
+Unfortunately, it may not protect against harmful light, sound, pressure impulses, toxic gas by-products, or ejected debris.